Originally published 2/5/2021.

 New York Life’s commitment to creating the best products and services for policy owners means sourcing innovations and technology from many different places.

-For 175 years, New York Life has built a unique culture that values connections across the company.
+For over 175 years, New York Life has built a unique culture that values connections across the company.
 That focus often leads to employees forging mentor/mentee relationships to network, discuss challenges, and further their career development.

 Recently, our Talent Management professionals in Learning & Development (L&D) and the Office of Diversity & Inclusion (ODI) set out to expand the company’s mentorship programs, with a particular focus on improving how mentoring pairs are matched.
 Seeking an innovative approach, New York Life Ventures and Talent Management started working together.
 The New York Life Ventures team, always looking for ways to bring innovation to the company, had already done some research in this space and met with several startups focused on using technology to formalize, digitize, and scale the mentorship experience.
 They were most impressed by a cloud-based mentorship management platform called Together, and they shared information on it with their colleagues in Talent Management.